 Methamphetamine (meth) use increased by nearly 500% from 2013 to 2019.
 Cocaine use jumped much less, only 21% over the same period, but that is still a significant increase.
 In late 2019, the U.S. Congress voted to allow money slated for opioid treatment to be used for resurgent stimulants cocaine and methamphetamine.

 The rise in cocaine use is alarming because cocaine can be just as deadly as opioids and there are fewer and less effective antidotes for individuals experiencing overdoses.
 There is no equivalent of the opioid overdose reversal drug naloxone (Narcan) for cocaine, for example.
+Patients with acute toxicity are treated using a cocktail of drugs that are aimed at negating the overstimulating effects of cocaine.

 What Is Cocaine?